Austria's far-right Freedom Party asked to form government – DW – 01/06/2025

 "I did not take this step lightly," said Van der Bellen, who commissioned Kickl to hold coalition talks with the conservative ÖVP.

-The previous coalition negotiations between the ÖVP and the Social Democratic Party of Austria (SPÖ) failed, as had three-way talks the also involved the liberal Neos party.
+The previous coalition negotiations between the ÖVP and the Social Democratic Party of Austria (SPÖ) failed, as had three-way talks that also involved the liberal Neos party.

 "Respect for the voters' vote requires that the federal president respects the majority," said Van der Bellen, even if he had other wishes and ideas.